mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 confronting them early is the best way to ensure a smooth process.

 Talking about problems at the very beginning can be quite hard.
-And I know because I've been there, too.
-That is until I started my path as a facilitator and experienced the value behind exposing those problems and facing the uncertainty from the very beginning.
+And I know because I've been there too.
+That is until I started my path as a facilitator and experienced the value behind exposing those problems and facing uncertainty from the very beginning.

 #### Recognizing and Avoiding Groupthink